hazim17/Compare_avg_price_rating_discount_hotels/README.md

 # Comparison Hotel From Different Cities in Indonesia

 This project is created to make a dashboard to look at the average price, rating, and discount based on hotels in some of the big cities in Indonesia.
-The dataset for this project is created using Beautifulsoup from the website pegipegi.com, on the 08-12-2021.
+The dataset for this project is created using Beautifulsoup from the website pegipegi.com, on 08-12-2021.
 The cities are Jakarta, Bali, Padang, Batam, Jogja, Bandung, and Malang.
+From the dashboard, we can see which cities have a higher or lower average price, rating, and discount hotel for consideration, if they want to take a vacation or staycation.

 I do not use any data in this project for any commercial purposes, just for learning.